GerritHilgen/info-and-code-for-retina-recordings/parsing stimulus infornation.md

 * A ``Trigger`` file (Matlab format), which holds the time stamps of all stmulus presentations
 * A ``Report`` file with details about the stimuli shown

 Usually (if not, chaos), hdf5 files with spike data and Trigger/Report files have similar names, so it should be clear which pairing is correct.

 They can be parsed using the following code.

 ## Step 1 - preliminaries

-Required imports
+Required imports:

 ```python
 import h5py